Design of a Wearable Parallel Electrical Impedance Imaging System for Healthcare

-The system offers high flexibility, allowing configuration into various measurement modes based on actual requirements.
-By adjusting the jumper settings, the enable (EN) pins of the multiplexers connected to the voltage detection circuitry can be set to either a high or low level, enabling or disabling multiplexer channels.
-This setup helps avoid signal conflicts and interference during measurements, while also reducing parasitic capacitance effects from unused multiplexers.
-It can operate in a two-terminal serial measurement mode for basic impedance detection, or switch to a four-terminal serial measurement mode, where current is injected through two electrodes and voltage is measured across the other two, thereby minimizing the effect of contact resistance on the results and enhancing accuracy.
-Additionally, the system supports a four-terminal semi-parallel measurement mode, enabling simultaneous voltage measurements across multiple electrodes, further accelerating the data acquisition process.

-In the two-terminal series mode of measurement, the impedance is calculated based on the excitation current generated by the fixed excitation voltage passing through the test object.
-At this moment, the system architecture is shown in Fig.\ref{fig-2}.

-In the four-terminal series measurement mode, a single voltage excitation can only obtain the voltage of one electrode or the current generated by the excitation voltage passes through the object.
-Therefore, channel switching via multiplexers is necessary to measure all boundary voltages and excitation currents in the adjacent excitation mode.
-At this point, the system architecture is shown in Fig.\ref{fig-3}.
+The system offers high configurability and can be adapted to different measurement modes as required.
+It supports both a two-terminal serial measurement mode for basic impedance analysis and a four-terminal parallel measurement mode.
+The latter separates current injection and voltage sensing paths to mitigate the effects of contact resistance, improve measurement accuracy, and enable simultaneous multi-electrode voltage measurements for faster data acquisition.
+When operating in the two-terminal serial measurement mode, the impedance is determined by measuring the current produced by a fixed voltage excitation applied to the object under test, as illustrated in Fig.\ref{fig-1}(a).

-In the four-terminal semi-parallel measurement mode, by using five AD5933 chips in parallel, the system can simultaneously obtain the voltage of four electrodes and the current generated by the excitation voltage passing through the object during a single current injection.
-Through multiple channel switching, all boundary voltages and excitation currents under the adjacent excitation mode can be measured.
-At this point, the system architecture is shown in Fig.\ref{fig-4}.
+When operating in the four-terminal parallel measurement mode, the system employs five AD5933 chips in parallel to simultaneously measure the voltages of four electrodes and the excitation current during a single voltage injection.
+Through repeated channel switching, complete boundary voltage and current measurements under the adjacent excitation pattern are achieved, as illustrated in Fig.\ref{fig-1}(b).